qmuli/qmuli/README.md

 - generates the CloudFormation (CF) json template
 - packages/zips up the executable to be used by lambda
-- uploads those to the qmulus S3 bucket (with the same name)
+- uploads those to the qmulus S3 bucket (named identically with the qmulus)

 After that is deployed, just create a new CF stack